Quantum Error Correction-like Noise Mitigation for Wave-like Dark Matter Searches with Quantum Sensors

 \textit{QEC-like Error Mitigation Protocol ---} Throughout this letter, we assume that we may apply quantum operations such as unitary gates and measurements on the sensors in an arbitrary short time without introducing any error.
 Under these assumptions, we propose a QEC-like protocol to mitigate the effect of the bit-flip noise.
 Our sensing protocol consists of sequentially repeating adaptive steps, such as Refs.\,\cite{Demkowicz-Dobrzanski:2014gvc,Sekatski:2017xdg,Demkowicz-Dobrzanski:2017stg,Zhou:2017kxr}.

 A schematic diagram of our protocol is shown in Fig.\,\ref{fig:protocol}.
-We divide the sensing time $\tau$ into $N_\tau$ intervals of duration $\Delta t = \tau / N_\tau$. $\Delta t$ is chosen such that $N \gamma \Delta t \ll 1$ and $m \Delta t \gg 1$, so that the probability of having two or more bit-flip errors during each interval is negligible and the RWA is valid, respectively.
-Note that our protocol can be applied even if the RWA is not valid by performing a similar analysis as Ref.\,\cite{Sichanugrist:2024wfk}.
+We divide the sensing time $\tau$ into $N_\tau$ intervals of duration $\Delta t = \tau / N_\tau$. $\Delta t$ is chosen such that $N \gamma \Delta t \ll 1$ and $m \Delta t \gg 1$, so that the probability of having two or more bit-flip errors during each interval is negligible and the RWA is valid, respectively. {In realistic situations, the energy relaxation time can be as long as $1/\gamma \sim 1\,\text{ms}$ for state-of-the-art quantum sensors such as superconducting qubits\,\cite{Bland:2025byl}.
+Thus, a wide range of parameters, e.g., $N \gtrsim 10^3$, can satisfy the above conditions.
+Future improvements in quantum sensor technology may allow for even larger $N$.} Note that our protocol can be applied even if the RWA is not valid by performing a similar analysis as Ref.\,\cite{Sichanugrist:2024wfk}.
 Each unit interval, shown as the dashed box in Fig.\,\ref{fig:protocol}, consists of two steps; first, we let the system evolve under the master equation for a time duration $\Delta t$, which is denoted as the quantum channel $\mathcal{E}_{\Delta t}$ in Fig.\,\ref{fig:protocol}.
 Since the time evolution is governed by the Lindblad equation, the quantum channel $\mathcal{E}_{\Delta t}^{\otimes N}$ is given by

 Here, we have used the fact that $N \gamma \Delta t \ll 1$ to expand the time evolution up to the first order in $\Delta t$.
 Next, we apply a control operation $\mathcal{E}_{\rm c}$ to mitigate the bit-flip errors that may have occurred during the time interval $\Delta t$.
 As we have claimed, we assume that this control operation takes negligible time and does not introduce additional noise.